crcdng/weather_app/README.md

 `weather_notifier_test.dart` tests the state management: is `WeatherNotifier` calling the (mocked) `GetWeatherUsecase`?
 Are listeners notified?
 Are the fields updated with a `WeatherEntity` or with a `Failure`?

 `weather_screen_test.dart` consists of widget tests.
-To get the test green that checks if the weather info appears on the screen, it is necessary to mock/stub/fake `WeatherNotifier`, which is a `ChangeNotifier` that updates the widget tree via the `Consumer` widget.
-This part is a bit tedious and [not well documented](https://github.com/rrousselGit/provider/issues/182).
-It is also tested that `CityNotFoundFailure` does not display a message whereas other failures show one.
+To get the test green that checks if the weather info appears on the screen, it is necessary to mock/stub/fake `WeatherNotifier`, which is a `ChangeNotifier` that updates the widget tree via the `InheritedWidget`.
+It  also tests `Failure`s who display a message whereas other `Failure`s don't.

 `weather_notifier_provider.dart` currently misses some tests, that's why I included a failing test as a reminder.
 It's not clear to me how / what to test in an Inherited Widget.